dkrue/DK-LaserProjector/README.md

 - The signals are processed by the galvonometer drivers to position the X and Y galvonometer-mounted mirrors, drawing up to 20k points per second.
 This is what produces the final image that is persistent to the naked eye.
 ### Laser color modulation
 - The Arduino [Metro Mini](https://www.adafruit.com/product/2590) also sends out 3 digital TTL (on/off) signals to the laser module
-- A RGB laser module receives those signals to turn the 3 laser colors on and off
+- A RGB laser module receives those signals to turn the 3 laser colors on and off.
+This can support PWM, but a more expensive laser module would be needed to support analog modulation.
 ### Control system
 - An OLED LCD screen (_SSD1306_) displays the current animation, rotation mode, color mode, and strobe mode
 - A rotary encoder and pause button control the current animation settings on the screen